asu-cis-capstone/comp-tech/README.md

 -  -Predict future purchases based on past and favorites
 -  -Allow to save favorites, and be notified on when you need make a purchase +Below is a list of features:
-+  - Create a grocery list at the store of your choosing
+  - Create a grocery list at the store of your choosing
-+  - Predict future purchases based on past and favorites
+  - Predict future purchases based on past and favorites
-+  - Allow to save favorites, and be notified on when you need make a purchase
+  - Allow to save favorites, and be notified on when you need make a purchase

 -  Unique feature of this application
--    - Be consistent with the inventory of the store of your choosing +Unique feature of this application
+-    - Be consistent with the inventory of the store of your choosing Unique feature of this application
-+- Be consistent with the inventory of the store of your choosing
+- Be consistent with the inventory of the store of your choosing

  #Team Members
  Brought to you by: